 Atlantic Cedar aka Atlas Cedar and Moroccan Cedarwood Essential Oil: The oil may be beneficial in the treatment of kidney and bladder disorders.
 Its antiseptic properties make it an ideal remedy for bladder and kidney infections and for cystitis.
 The oil may be added to a sitz bath and to compresses.
 This oil is considered neurotoxic and abortive and should not be used on children and pregnant women.

 Pine: It is antiseptic, bactericidal, decongestant, deodorant, diuretic, expectorant, and insecticidal.
 Known to refresh a tired mind and mental fatigue.
 Effective with cystitis and prostate problems and known as a general kidney cleanser.
 (Pine essential oil is toxic to birds!
 Do not use them around them.)

 Bay Laurel: Because of the high amount of phenols, this essential oil is a good antiseptic for the respiratory system.
 It expels wind and has a tonic effect on the liver and kidneys.
 Bay laurel may be used for sprains and bruises.
 Useful as a scalp and hair tonic, recommended for hair loss, greasy hair or flaky scalp.

-Helichrysum Italicum: Among its properties are anti-inflammatory, antimicrobial, antitussive, astringent, diuretic, expectorant, fungicidal and cicatrisant.
-It's used in lymphatic drainage massages, acts as a stimulant for the liver, gall bladder, kidneys and spleen - the organs responsible for detoxifying the body.
+Helichrysum Italicum: Among its properties are anti-inflammatory, antimicrobial, antitussive, astringent, diuretic, expectorant, fungicidal, and cicatrisant.
+It's used in lymphatic drainage massages, and acts as a stimulant for the liver, gall bladder, kidneys and spleen - the organs responsible for detoxifying the body.

 Information contained on this website is provided as general reference only.
 For application to specific circumstances, professional advice should be sought.